awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-walk.md

 # Compliance walkthrough \(AWS CLI\)<a name="sysman-compliance-walk"></a>

-The following procedure walks you through the process of using the [PutComplianceItems](https://docs.aws.amazon.com/ssm/latest/APIReference/API_PutComplianceItems.html) API action to assign custom compliance metadata to a resource\.
+The following procedure walks you through the process of using the AWS Command Line Interface \(AWS CLI\) to call the AWS Systems Manager [PutComplianceItems](https://docs.aws.amazon.com/ssm/latest/APIReference/API_PutComplianceItems.html) API action to assign custom compliance metadata to a resource\.
 You can also use this API action to manually assign patch or association compliance metadata to an instance, as shown in the following walkthrough\.
 For more information about custom compliance, see [About custom compliance](sysman-compliance-about.md#sysman-compliance-custom)\.

 **To assign custom compliance metadata to a managed instance \(AWS CLI\)**